 While not all ARAs have military experience, many are retired officers or senior non-commissioned officers who wish to remain engaged in military affairs.
 Each state and territory has at least one ARA.
 Nominees cannot be actively-serving members of the Ready Reserve (Selected), Individual Ready Reserve or National Guard, Federal Government employees or Federal elected or appointed officials.

 ARAs develop awareness and advocacy with community leaders and are vitally important bridges to communities across the Nation.
 They function at the state and local level and voluntarily represent the CAR without salary, wages or other benefits.
 Most beneficial is that they provide continuity over the long term; while local Army Reserve team leaders come and go, Ambassadors are vested in the community.

 ARAs educate the public, community leaders and congressional staff offices about the capabilities and value of the AR and its Soldiers.
 They establish open lines of communication within these communities to help establish mutually supporting relationships with community leaders and community organizations.
 ARAs promote support for Soldiers and their Families during deployments and play an active role in facilitating community support through welcome home ceremonies and the Yellow Ribbon Program.

 Not only do they build relationships that improve understanding and awareness of the AR within the business and civilian sectors, they also work with ESGR contacts, Military and Veteran Service Organizations, Employer Partnership Program Support Managers, and Family Readiness Groups on key Soldier and Family issues, including those that may have strategic implications and benefit across the Army Reserve.

-An ARA Coordinator at each Regional Support Command provides administrative support to and oversight of their respective regional Ambassadors.
+An ARA Coordinator at each Readiness Command provides administrative support to and oversight of their respective regional Ambassadors.